Student presidential candidates face off in debate

 Gale is a double major in urban and regional planning and economics.
 He is seeking election alongside vice presidential candidate junior Courtney Rose.
 In his opening statement, he expressed the campaign’s platform as “come together.”
 Gale expressed interest in uniting students from different backgrounds.

 Boster is a double major in comparative religion and political science.
 Her vice presidential candidate is junior Charles Kennick.
-Both Boster and Kennick are both off-campus senators, and Boster is a former student trustee for the Board of Trustees.
+Boster and Kennick are both off-campus senators, and Boster is a former student trustee for the Board of Trustees.

 Following opening statements, the candidates were asked four general questions with two minutes allotted for each to respond.
 Additionally, each candidate answered two questions specifically directed at their respective platforms.